It’s not always simple to spot the signs you’re in a toxic relationship. And it’s not always simple to build a healthy relationship.

-Recommended read: 5 Clear Signs He’s Not Into You (Can You Spot Them?)
+Recommended read: 5 Clear Signs A Man Is Not That Into You (Can You Spot Them?)

 When Lisa went out with her friends, Mark would video call her at least twice, just to make sure she was “with the right people” — that is, other women.